 “A great expressive hand and control at high tempos and volume were characteristics that distinguished his version of the New World Symphony.”

-“…Ricardo Casero is a musician who knows the work from within and can bring to the podium not only a deep knowledge, but also the intuition from an intense and extensive career.
+“…Ricardo Casero is a musician who knows the work from within and can bring to the podium not only a deep knowledge, but also the intuition from an intense and extensive career.”

-Following a 28 year career as an orchestral musician and soloist, he is pursuing his passion for conducting; he has worked with the best conductors, so with Leonard Bernstein, Daniel Harding, Claudio Abbado, Zubin Mehta, Lorin Maazel, Lawrence Foster, Riccardo Chailly and Valery Gergiev.
+Following a 28 year career as an orchestral musician and soloist, he is pursuing his pas- sion and has worked such as Leonard Bernstein, Daniel Harding, Claudio Abbado, or Lawrence Foster.

-Ricardo Casero graduated with honors from institutions in Spain, the United States (Indiana University), the United Kingdom (Guildhall School of Music), and Sweden (Umea), having studied with José Chenoll, Keith Brown, Denis Wick, and Christian Lindberg.
+Ricardo Casero graduated with honors from institutions in Spain, the United States (In- diana University), the United Kingdom (Guildhall School of Music), and Sweden (Umea), having studied with José Chenoll, Keith Brown, Denis Wick, and Christian Lindberg.
 He was also the recipient of a Fulbright Grant and a scholarship to study at Indiana University, where he completed an Artist Diploma in trombone performance.